 With the JR Pass, all these issues are resolved.
 Simply find the correct train, show the conductor your pass and passport, and hop on.

-Why Wouldn’t You Get a JR Pass?
+Why would you need a JR Pass?

 You’re not traveling across the country.